top of page

 reating collectors edition advertising:

-When the Texas flag ad ran, hundreds of Texas bourbon drinkers descended on package stores seeking out the Texas Flag Bottle.
-Since actually creating the Texas wax-topped bottle just wasn't feasible, we countered with the next best thing - downloadable PDFs of the different ads in the campaign, available online (this also tied into loyalty program recruiting).
-As an indicator of how well these messages spoke to consumers, tens of thousands of downloads were completed, which also created a huge and durable spike in Ambassador program membership.
-Well before social media campaigns were a thing, we also asked for and received hundreds of photos of consumers alongside their new "Maker's Mark art" - in their offices, garages, workshops, and even one guy on his houseboat.
+When the Texas flag ad runs, hundreds of Texas bourbon drinkers descend on package stores seeking out the Texas Flag Bottle.
+Since actually creating the Texas wax-topped bottle just isn't feasible, we counter with the next best thing - downloadable PDFs of the different ads in the campaign, available online (this also ties into loyalty program recruiting).
+As an indicator of how well these messages speak to consumers, tens of thousands of downloads are completed, which also creates a huge and durable spike in Ambassador program membership.
+Well before social media campaigns are a thing, we also ask for and receive hundreds of photos of consumers alongside their new "Maker's Mark art" - in their offices, garages, workshops, and even one guy on his houseboat.

-Creating collectors edition packaging: The ideas kept coming.
-At one point, during a workshop, this demand for market-specific designs gave birth to several 'collector's edition' wax topped bottles.
-For example, one series featured the colors of NFL teams (with targeted regional distribution), while another extremely rare red-white, and blue version celebrated U.S. resolve and solidarity after the 9/11 attacks.
+Creating collectors edition packaging: The ideas keep coming.
+At one point, during a workshop, this demand for market-specific designs gives birth to several 'collector's edition' wax topped bottles.
+For example, with targeted regional distribution, one series of bottle and wax combinations 'just so happens' to feature the colors of local professional football teams.
+Meanwhile another extremely rare red-white, and blue version celebrates U.S. resolve and solidarity after the 9/11 attacks.

 Picture1.png